The first bronze coins were cast

 The One Hundred Mun

-coins minted by the government have a diameter of 40.6 mm, a
+The One Hundred Mun coins minted by the government have

-thickness of 2.8 mm and a weight of 25.1 grams.
+a diameter of 40.6 mm, a thickness of 2.8 mm and a weight

-With so many mints producing the smaller denomination coins over
+With so many mints producing the smaller denomination

-such a long period
+coins over such a long period of time, it is inevitable

-is inevitable that the diameter and weight of the coins would vary.
+that the diameter and weight of the coins would vary.

-In general, coins that are well-cast with clear inscriptions and a
+In general, coins that are well-cast with clear

-yellowish color were produced during an early period at a government
+inscriptions and a yellowish color were produced during an

 Coins that are less refined were cast at a later period.

-Most privately cast coins tend to have a crude appearance with
+Most privately cast coins tend to have a crude appearance

-indistinct characters and a blackish tint.
+with indistinct characters and a blackish tint.
+At the

-At the left is a sang pyong tong bo coin made of
+left is a sang pyong

-I am not aware of any historical records indicating Korean coins of
+I am not aware of any historical records indicating Korean

-this period having been made of iron.
-However, this iron coin
+coins of this period having been made of iron.

-was, according to reports, recently found in a hoard of coins in
+recently found in a hoard of coins in Dongbei (东北

-Dongbei (东北 "Manchuria") which is the area of northeast China that
+"Manchuria") which is the area of northeast China that

 borders on Korea.

-The cache included coins from the Tang (618-907) to the Qing
+The cache included coins from the Tang (618-907) to the

-(1644-1911) dynasties.
-The earliest coins were kai yuan tong bao (开元通宝
+Qing (1644-1911) dynasties.
+The earliest coins were

-621-907) and the latest were qian long tong bao (乾隆通宝
+(开元通宝 621-907) and the latest were qian long tong bao

-1736-1795).
-Coins from Korea, Annam (Vietnam) and Japan were also
+(乾隆通宝 1736-1795).
+Coins from Korea, Annam (Vietnam)

-found in the hoard which is believed to have originally come from
+and Japan were also found in the hoard which is believed

-The reverse side is blank with no indication of the mint or any other
+The reverse side is blank with no indication of the mint

-symbol.
-It is, therefore, unknown when or where the coin was made.
+or where the coin was made.

-The owner states that the coin is modeled after the Northern Song
+The owner states that the coin is modeled after the

-Dynasty tai ping tong bao (太平通宝) coin
+Northern Song Dynasty tai ping tong

-with the tai (太)
+(太平通宝) coin with the tai

-sang ("chang" 常).
+(太) being changed to a sang ("chang" 常).

 He